RECRUIT AND FIND INTERNS FOR YOUR COMPANY

 Important note: Spain Internship does not provide nor sign internship agreements.

-If you are interested in having further information, book a meeting with us in the link in the bottom of this page.
+If you are interested in having further information, book a meeting with us at the link at the bottom of this page.

-Students are not legally employees, therefore, they need supervision during their stay and there is not a work relation between the company and the student.
+Students are not legally employees, therefore, they need supervision during their stay and there is no working relationship between the company and the student.

 In Spain, internships are regulated under the framework of "Real Decreto 1493/2011".